ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-16-ML_Perfect.md

 So what are the "ML smells" that might alert us to deeper problems in our prediction tools?

-<a href="https://agilescientific.com/who" target="_blank">Dr. Matt Hall</a> recently asked the following question on Twitter and in the <a href="https://softwareunderground.org/" target="_blank">Software Underground</a> community he co-founded:
+<a href="https://agilescientific.com/who" target="_blank">Dr. Matt Hall</a> recently asked the following question on Twitter and in the geological machine learning community <a href="https://softwareunderground.org/" target="_blank">Software Underground</a> he co-founded:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">🐽 ML smell is probably not a thing, but maybe it should be.
 What are the superficial signs of potentially deeper problems in a <a href="https://twitter.com/hashtag/machinelearning?src=hash&amp;ref_src=twsrc%5Etfw">#machinelearning</a> project?</p>&mdash; Matt Hall (@kwinkunks) <a href="https://twitter.com/kwinkunks/status/1313841986886152194?ref_src=twsrc%5Etfw" target="_blank">October 7, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>